Lexogen-Tools/SIRVsuite/README.md

 <p align="center"><img src="./docs/output_preview/ERCC_correlation_preview.png" width=800></p>

-**SIRV-concentration module**
+**SIRV concentration module**

-The module processes transcript FPKM values for SIRVs and creates 3 types of output:

-- relative concentration table (concentration/relative_concentration.tsv),
-- boxplot of SIRV relative transcript concentration (concentration/SIRV_boxplot.png),
-- heatmap of Log<sub>2</sub> Fold Change SIRV transcript relative concentrations (concentration/SIRV_heatmap.png).

-The SIRV E0 mix (present in SIRV set 3 and 4) is comprised of equimolar transcripts.
-This enables the following calculation procedure.
-Consider SIRV transcript i of n SIRV transcripts present in a sample.
-Given a measured FPKM concentration FPKM<sub>i</sub>,  FPKM<sub>expected</sub> for each transcript is quantified as follows:
+SIRV transcripts in the SIRV E0 mix (present in SIRV set 3 and 4) are equimolar.
+Hence, assuming the sum of the FPKM values of all SIRV transcripts correctly quantifies the overall concentration of the SIRVs, the expected FPKM value of each SIRV is given by

 <p align="center"><img src="https://latex.codecogs.com/svg.latex?\Large&space;FPKM_{i,expected}=\frac{\sum_{i=1}^{n}FPKM_i}{n}"\></p>

-and we can define relative FPKM value as a ratio of estimated and expected relative abundance using formula
+The observed FPKM value relative to the expected FPKM value can then be calculated as follows

 <p align="center"><img src="https://latex.codecogs.com/svg.latex?\Large&space;FPKM_{i,rel}=\frac{FPKM_i}{FPKM_{expected}}=\frac{FPKM_i \cdot n}{\sum_{i=1}^{n}FPKM_i}"\></p>

+The SIRV concentration module calculates these relative FPKM values and generates the following 3 output files in the output directory.
+The latter two files visualize the data in the first.

+- concentration/relative_concentration.tsv: table of relative SIRV concentrations
+- concentration/SIRV_boxplot.png: boxplot of relative SIRV concentrations
+- concentration/SIRV_heatmap.png: heatmap of Log<sub>2</sub> relative SIRV concentrations

-The FPKM<sub>i,rel</sub> values can be found in relative concentration/relative_concentration.tsv in the output directory.
+The FPKM<sub>i,rel</sub> values can be found in concentration/relative_concentration.tsv.
+The relative FPKM values of all SIRV transcripts are visualized as a boxplot in concentration/SIRV_boxplot.png.
+An example of such a boxplot is given below.
+The mean and median are visualized by the red circle and white strip, respectively.

-The distribution of FPKM<sub>i,rel</sub> is summarized into a boxplot.

-An example of a SIRV concentration boxplot (mean - read circle, median - white strip):

 <p align="center"><img src="./docs/output_preview/SIRV_boxplot_preview.png" width=800></p>

-Log<sub>2</sub> Fold Change of FPKM<sub>i,rel</sub> is displayed in a heatmap, showing the difference between expected and calculated values.
-The values are highlighted in the colors green, blue and red, which corresponds to a 'match between concentrations', 'transcript underexpression' and 'overexpression', respectively.

-An example of a SIRV concentration heatmap for SIRV1 and SIRV2:
+The output file concentration/SIRV_heatmap.png displays a heatmap of the log<sub>2</sub> relative concentrations for each SIRV transcript grouped by SIRV gene.
+The values are visualized on a red/green/blue color map, with green indicating log<sub>2</sub> values close to 0, red and blue indicating values close to 1 and -1, respectively.
+Values above 1 and below -1 are visualized by red and green.
+An example of a SIRV concentration heatmap for SIRV1 and SIRV2 is given below.

 <p align="center"><img src="./docs/output_preview/SIRV_heatmap_preview_SIRV12.png" width=350></p>